Steak Sauce: Marinated & Grilled Skirt Steak Fajitas

 Featuring BLiS Blast Steak Sauce & BLiS Blast Hot Pepper Sauce

 Before you can get to actually marinating and preparing your skirt steak fajitas there is a little bit of preparation you MUST do in order to tenderize your skirt steak.

-Skirt steak has what is know as silver skin.
+Skirt steak has what is known as silver skin.
 This is a connective tissue that must be removed prior to cooking otherwise your steak will never be tender.
-You can also use use a kitchen mallet to pound both sides of the steak once the silver skin is removed to help break up the fibre.
+You can also use a kitchen mallet to pound both sides of the steak once the silver skin is removed to help break up the fiber.

 - 1 large skirt steak, trimmed